-- Who is your market?
-Are they moms?
-Business owners?
-Survivalists?
+- Go back to who you determined to be your market.
+Think about their demographics.
+You would approach business owners differently than you would parents or survivalists.
 It's important to match your site's tone to your market.
-For instance, don’t pick some crazy colored music industry template if you plan to do business in a conservative B2B marketplace.
+For instance, don’t pick some crazy colored music industry template if you plan to do business in a conservative business-to-business (B2B) marketplace.

-- What is easy to read?
+- Make your site easy to read.
 Generally, white font on a black background is harder to read than black on white.
-Also, consider font style.
+Also, consider the font style.
 Stick with basic fonts that all browsers will be able to deliver to the reader.

-- Use images.
+- Use images, because as the old adage goes, a picture says a thousand words.
 Research indicates that readers are attracted to visual content.
-But you need to choose quality graphics that enhance your content and message.
-You can take your own photos or there are free or low-cost stock photo options available on the Internet.
+But you need to choose quality graphics that enhance your content and message and not go overboard with too many images.
+You can take your own photos or there are free and low-cost stock photo options available on the Internet.
 If you don't have fancy photo editing software, you can use one of the free and low-cost online graphic editing options, such as Canva.

-- Above the fold content.
+- Just like with a print newspaper, what's above the fold is the top content.
 You want your best information, the information your visitors have come to your site to find, front and center on the screen.
 There are too many other websites your visitors can visit if they can't find what they want on your website.
 You'll want to keep this in mind for each of your website's pages.
 Avoid making your visitors have to scroll down to get the information they want.

 - Use a piece of paper to map out your site.
 At the top, you'll have your homepage or top page of your site.
 This is the page that your domain URL (www.yourbusiness.com) will direct to.

-- List main categories of your site, just below your Home Page (same level as "About" and "Contact."
+- List main categories of your site, just below your Home Page—on the same level as "About" and "Contact."
 For example, if you have a cooking store, your main categories might be, "Utensils," "Pots & Pans," "Kitchen Tools," and "Recipes."

 - Under your main categories, list subcategories.
-Using the cooking store example, under "Utensils" you might have "Knives," "Serving Utensils," etc. Under "Kitchen Tools" you might have "Crockpots," "Spiralizers," and "Mixers."
+Using the cooking store example again, under "Utensils" you might have "Knives," "Serving Utensils," or other items in that category.
+Under "Kitchen Tools" you might have equipment like "Crockpots," "Spiralizers," and "Mixers."

 Once you know all the pages you'll need, decide how you'll make these pages easy to find.
 Most sites have a top and/or a side menu that appears on every page.
-Top menus tend to have limited space than side menus, so usually, you want only your main pages (Home, About, Contact) and possibly your top category page links at the top.
+Top menus tend to have more limited space than side menus, so usually, you want only your main pages (Home, About, Contact) and possibly your top category page links at the top.
 But again, you want to make it easy for people to find what they're looking for.
-If a person is looking for a specific item, but it's not on the menu, how can they find it?

 One option is to have a drop-down list from the top menu.
-Using the Cooking Store example, when a person hovers over the main category of "Utensils" on the top menu, a drop-down list of the sub-categories, "Knives," "Serving Utensils," etc appears.
+Returning to the Cooking Store example, when a person hovers over the main category of "Utensils" on the top menu, a drop-down list of the sub-categories, "Knives" and "Serving Utensils" appears.
 You can achieve this through side menus using a nesting effect, in which clicking on the main category then opens the sub-category list below it.

-Include a search box on your website for the impatient person who doesn't want to poke around to find what he wants, or for the visitor who's having trouble finding what he wants.
+Include a search box on your website for the impatient person who doesn't want to poke around to find what they want, or for the visitor who's having trouble finding what they want.

 Putting It All Together

 Once you've completed your P.L.A.N., you're ready to move on to the building phase.
-That starts with buying a domain name and web hosting, and then choosing the theme that will fit your tone, and allow all the features you want.
+That starts with buying a domain name and web hosting, and then choose the theme that will fit your tone, and provide all the features you want to include.

 Once you've built your site, be sure to check that all pages and graphics load correctly.
 Test your forms to ensure they're working.
-Consider previewing and using your site on different browsers (Chrome, Firefox, Edge, Safari, etc), as well on mobile devices (smartphones and tablets) to make sure all elements appear and work.
+Consider previewing and using your site on different browsers (Chrome, Firefox, Edge, and Safari), as well as on mobile devices (smartphones and tablets) to make sure all elements appear and work.